burketyler/burketyler/README.md

 # Tyler Burke

-Senior Software Engineer specializing in **TypeScript, AWS serverless systems, and scalable web architecture**.
+Senior Software Engineer specializing in **TypeScript, AWS systems, and scalable web architecture**.

 I build **production-oriented platforms, frameworks, and design systems** that improve developer velocity and enable teams to ship faster with confidence.